 - As many of the periodicals and serials require binding, financial support funds student labor in fulfilling such effort.

 - Additional financial support provided a funding source for obtaining current subscriptions, and for acquiring missing or damaged materials.

 - Please see Gift-in-Kind Acceptance Procedures and Donor Declaration of Value below.

 - Our student talent is stellar.
 Almost all of current and prospective employers report that Cal Poly GrC students are excellent on day-one.
 Therefore, one way to contribute to GrC and Cal Poly is to hire our students.
 Please go to our Industry page for more information on ways to enhance your recruitment efforts.

 One primary factor in the success of the Graphic Communication department at Cal Poly is the ability to engage students in real-time, hands-on, Learn-by –doing experiences on new and relevant equipment technology and software applications that remain advanced and consistent with the ever-changing needs of the graphic communication industry.
 With loyal alumni, industry professionals, and friends like you, our department has the opportunity to continue to make positive change in the world.

 The doors are always open, and the welcome mat is permanently placed at the front door.
 We look forward to your new and/or continued patronage for many years to come.

-To learn more about department needs and how you can help, please contact Adam Jarman, Interim Assistant Dean for Development at 805-756-7056.
+To learn more about department needs and how you can help, please contact the CLA Advancement Office at (805) 756-6246.